 5. Hearty food

 Just like beer, Munich is synonymous with sausages.
 Bratwurst, Bockwurst, Weisswurst, Blutwurst, Knackwurst, Leberwurst, Currywurst; the list is virtually endless.
 Great as a snack to keep you going or as a main meal in the evening, you can’t go to Munich and not give at least one of them a try!
 And with more German specialties like Gulasch, Rouladen, Schnitzel, and Bratkartoffeln on offer in the city’s numerous restaurants, you’re sure to leave Munich completely sated!

 6. Sweet treats

-Munich doesn’t only excel in tummy-warming savoury grub, but also in sweet treats.
-Wandering around the city centre the sweet smell of waffles, apple strudel and gingerbread fill the air, creating continuous temptation which is hard to resist (we didn’t manage).
-Our favourite was the apple strudel we (I say we, technically it was my boyfriend’s) had in Zum Spöckmeier, topped off with a yummy lemon custard.
-If, like me, you prefer chocolate over puds, Munich has plenty of chocolate shops to tickle your tastebuds.
-Family-run Elly Seidl, located across from the Theatinerstrasse tram stop, is an idyllic little chocolate shop to handpick a selection of pralines, liquers and truffles to treat yourself or your loved ones.
+If you’ve got any space left after all that, then you’ve got to try some of Munich’s sweet specialities.
+Around the Christmas markets the sweet smell of waffles, apple strudel and gingerbread fill the air, creating continuous temptation which is hard to resist.
+Munich also has plenty of chocolate shops to tickle your taste buds.
+Family-run Elly Seidl, located across from the Theatinerstrasse tram stop, is an idyllic little chocolate shop to handpick a selection of pralines, liqueurs and truffles to treat yourself or your loved ones.